Retevmo

 Retevmo (selpercatinib) is an oral kinase inhibitor that may be used to treat the following cancers caused by abnormal RET (rearranged during transfection) genes:

-Retevmo is also approved under the accelerated approval designation for adults and children aged 2 years and older with the following cancers associated with abnormal RET genes:
+Retevmo is also approved under the accelerated approval designation for adults and children aged 2 years and older with locally advanced solid tumors (cancers) or solid tumors associated with abnormal RET genes that have spread or gotten worse (progressed) after other treatments, or who have no satisfactory alternative treatment options.

 Note: Continued approval under the accelerated approval designation is contingent upon a continued benefit in clinical trials.